 Related Species and Varieties of Dragon FruitThere are about 16 species of Hylocereus, all native to Central and northern South America.
 However, the two main varieties of dragon fruit grown for production are H. undatus, which has bright pink skin and white flesh, and H. costaricensis, which also has bright pink skin, but varying hues of pink flesh.
 Another variety of dragon fruit, also commercially cultivated, is H. megalanthus, with yellow skin and white flesh.

 The dragon fruit is native to Central America, where it is generally known as a pitahaya in Mexico and pitaya roja in the rest of Central and northern South America.

-According to Aztec literature, pitahaya fruits where consumed as far back as the 13th century.
-It is believed that the French brought the fruit to Vietnam, where it is now grown extensively, from Nicaragua and Colombia.
+According to Aztec literature, pitahaya fruits were consumed as far back as the 13th century.
+It is believed that the French brought the fruit from Nicaragua and Colombia to Vietnam, where it is now grown extensively.
 Others claim it came from South American Guyana around 1870.

 Dragon fruit is thought to be native to Mexico as well as Central and South America.
 However, there are many other countries outside of North and South America that commercially produce the fruit, including Vietnam, Thailand, Malaysia, and Israel.
 The United States imports the majority of its white-fleshed fruit from Southeast Asia, mainly Vietnam.

 Acreage of dragon fruit within the United States is growing but still limited.
 California is the primary producer, followed by Florida and Hawaii.
 The demand for this newly-emerging crop is currently higher than the supply, creating a possible opportunity for more commercial farms to open up nationwide.